What makes the Cambridge Veterinary Medicine course so special?

 Cambridge is a popular choice for a wide variety of students, providing an intellectually satisfying preparation for clinical studies.

-Cambridge has long prided itself on the breadth and depth of the scientific training that it can offer to its Veterinary students.
+Cambridge has long prided itself on the breadth and depth of the scientific training that it can offer to its Veterinary and Medical students.
 All students now complete all of their pre-clinical exemptions by the end of their second year.

 In your third year you may choose from a variety of subjects to study.
 The option of a single scientific subject within Part II of the Natural Sciences Tripos is a popular choice for many students, as it allows for a year of specialized study, involving a research project or dissertation.
 It provides a useful foretaste of what research might be like, as well as introducing students to exciting scientific work at the forefront of our knowledge in a particular discipline.
 For those preferring a broader course, Part II Biological and Biomedical Sciences has a wide range of biomedical courses, with many attractive and varied options available.
 A dissertation often forms an integral part of the Part II Veterinary Medicine examination, enabling students to research a particular topic of interest in depth.